Building Foundations, Beater 4x4s and Julie Andrews

 They say men think certain kinds of thoughts on average of once every three minutes.
 In my case, those thoughts are not what you think (disclosure: at least not all the time).
 Instead, while I stuff gaskets in oven doors and tweak my knees crawling around our stem walls, I’m lusting for verdant alpine meadows next to gently riffled high lakes where trout yank a well placed leader — and driving our Jeep or hefting a backpack, and distant thunder telling me I’d better set a taut tarp before brewing up.

 I call the above “Sound of Music” thoughts.
-Honoring the eponymous 1960s film in which Julie Andrews does her over the top exuberant performance of said song while strolling through a surreal alpine meadow somewhere in Bavaria.
+Honoring the eponymous 1960s film in which Julie Andrews does her over the top exuberant performance of said song while strolling through a surreal alpine meadow somewhere in Austria.

 (Just to show I haven’t totally given up my mancard for bringing up what’s possibly the ultimate chick flick of 1965, I found this trivia from Wikipedia to be worth a chuckle and perhaps a bonafide “3 minute man thought”: Julie Andrews was on late night TV later in her career, after she’d appeared topless in some movie or another about 20 years after Sound of Music.
 During the show, famed comedian and host Johnny Carson thanked her for “showing us that the hills were still alive”.
 Great moments in TV history?
 You bet.)